Usually, when I find an article or guide about website checker tools…

 There are two ways to use this tool, either visit their website or (do what I do) install the Google Chrome Extension and run the check on any website in the click of a button.

-An Alexa check is a great way to judge the value of a collaboration, measure traffic against competitors, discover the historical traffic score of a website and separate the talkers from the walkers.
+An Alexa check is a great way to judge the value of collaboration, measure traffic against competitors, discover the historical traffic score of a website and separate the talkers from the walkers.

 I’d advise you to install the Alexa Chrome plugin to run split-second traffic checks on EVERYONE.